GoogleCloudPlatform/cloud-builders/gsutil/README.md

 `gsutil` builder.
 The deprecation is tracked in [issue638](https://github.com/GoogleCloudPlatform/cloud-builders/issues/638).

-The below documentation applies to the existing image and is maintained here for historical purposes and for existing users.
-If your testing with `google/cloud-sdk` reveals incompatibilities, please post a comment in [issue638](https://github.com/GoogleCloudPlatform/cloud-builders/issues/638).
+If your testing with
+`google/cloud-sdk` reveals incompatibilities, please post a comment in [issue638](https://github.com/GoogleCloudPlatform/cloud-builders/issues/638).

 ## Examples

-The following examples demonstrate build request that use this builder:
+The following examples demonstrate build requests that use `gsutil`.

 For these to work, the builder service account must have permission to access the necessary buckets and objects.